Teruma. A Torah for All Places

 If you had one thing to take with you to a desert island, what would it be?

-Our parsha describes the Mishkan, the portable sanctuary that Israel built for God.
-Each item is infused with symbolism and meaning.
-In its inner sanctum sits the Ark of the Covenant, a golden chest, so named because it holds the Tablets of the Law, symbol of the covenant between God and Israel.
+At the epicenter of the Mishkan (Tabernacle) sits the Ark of the Covenant, a golden chest so named because it holds the Tablets of the Law, symbol of the covenant between God and Israel.

 Hizkuni explains this from a practical perspective:

 “[The Ark’s] poles did not need to be removed, since they would not obstruct movement, because the Ark stood in the Holy of Holies, which only the high priest entered once a year.
 The poles, however, had to be removed from the other articles of furniture such as the altar, since people brushed past them frequently, and they would be obstructive.
 They were then inserted only during transportation…”

 Sefer Hachinuch also offers a practical reason, suggesting that this is a safety protocol to ensure that the covenantal Ark cannot fall or drop during its transportation:

 "Since we might be called upon to go forth with the Ark in haste, and in the hurry of the moment forget to examine whether the poles are properly secured and, God forbid, the Ark might slip from our hold."